Perforated Metals

 - Swage-Locked Grating

-- A type of grating made by applying pressure through dies to alter the shape of a metal cross bar, enhancing its durability and strength.
+- A type of grating made by applying pressure through dies to alter the shape of a metal cross bar, enhancing durability and strength.

 - Wire Cloth